-A rationale is needed for each new course, or in some cases for a set of related new courses.
-The academic need for the course(s) should be concisely explained.
-The rationale must include, but need not be limited to, an explanation of how the course serves the department's goals for student learning.
-Thus, in the case of courses in the major, it will take the form of linking the proposed course's learning outcomes to the overall program goals for majors; in the case of other courses it will explain how the proposed course's learning outcomes relate to the department's mission.
+Rationale: A rationale is needed for each new topic.
+The academic need for the topic should be concisely explained.
+The explanation must include, but need not be limited to, an explanation of how the topic serves the department's goals for student learning.
+Thus, in the case of a special topics rubric permitted in the major, Rationale will take the form of linking the proposed course's learning outcomes to the overall program goals for majors; in the case of other courses it will explain how the proposed course's learning outcomes relate to the department's mission.